Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 When I am not using my candle warmer for candles I use it to keep my coffee hot.

 Coffee warmers are generally hotter than candle warmers and not recommended if you are going to warm the candle for a long time.
-But a candle warmer you can use for both.

 Mostly I just use my warmer to melt wax to make other candles.
 If I am home, there is a candle burning.